exasol/public-knowledgebase/Database-Features/parallel-connections-with-jdbc.md

 ## Answer

-You can use subconnections to read or insert data in parallel from and into the EXASOL server.
+You can use subconnections to read or insert data in parallel from and into the Exasol server.
 This will increase performance considerably.

 Using this interface you can read/write data in parallel from different physical hosts or from different processes or in one process from different threads.